rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **How do I replace the FEP film?**

 Watch the video by Elegoo detailed step by step [here](https://youtu.be/tsokPTRLXss).
+It is important to note one very important omission in that video: there is no mention of tightness!
+Watch the below video for that.
+Also, it is much easier to trim the excess FEP before placing the retaining assembly into the VAT frame.
 FEP replacement video using Gatorade bottle cap [here](https://youtu.be/Yr_wtZqBfbQ).

 **How do I test if my FEP film has protective plastic on it?**